kylephillips/favorites/readme.txt

 == Changelog ==

 = 1.1.5 =
+* Added functionality to display users who have favorited a post.
+Use the shortcode [post_favorites] or one of the two new template functions: get_users_who_favorited_post or the_users_who_favorited_post.
+View the plugin website for options and usage examples.
 * Added developer hook for after a post has been favorited
 * Deleted and unpublished posts removed from user favorites and lists.